mu-opensource/Morpx-docs-en/MoonBot/MoonBot_App/MoonBot_APP_ProgramCase_AI.md

 Setting parameters: is detected, X , Y , width, height, label

-is detected：True when detected and False when not detected
+Is detected:True when detected and False when not detected

 X coordinate, Y , width, height:Quantify to (0-100)

-Classification number：Label
+Classification number:Label

 ![](./images/EMoonBot_APP_AI2_0.png)